kenneth558/Arduino-home-thermostat-TTGO-XI-WeMo-XI-Leonardo-Mega2560-Nano-Uno/README.md

 TTGO/WeMos XI may have Analog pin pullup leakage, which impairs the Analog thermistor temperature algorithm.
 I may investigate into a solution.
 Until solved, you can always have your host computer calculate from a raw pin reading.

-Overall, I now present a finished product.
+With those caveats, I now present a finished product.